wilsonpage/blog/_posts/2015-01-17-the-perfect-amd-setup.markdown

 layout: post
 title: "The perfect AMD setup"
 date: 2015-01-17 12:00:00
-tags: javascript modules
+tags: javascript modules requirejs
 ---

-I've been using AMD for a various projects for a while.
-It has some advantages over CommonJS solutions (like Browserify), but the downside of complex package install.
+I've been using AMD modules (*RequireJS*) for various projects for a while.
+It has some advantages over 'CommonJS' (ie. *Browserify*) solutions, but has additional complexity around package installation.

-One thing I never like about AMD was having to maintain a large `paths` config to resolve third-party package sub-dependencies.
+One thing I disliked about AMD was having to maintain a large `paths` config to resolve third-party package sub-dependencies.
 Here's an example of one of these:

 {% highlight javascript %}
-requirejs.config({
+require.config({
   baseUrl: '/js',

   // 'paths' lets us alias complex